We are just beginning to scratch the surface of viewability as a defined parameter instead of a theory. Read to know all about Ad Viewability

 Advertisers are already bidding and willing to pay through their nose for vCPM (Cost-per-thousand viewable) impressions—which is perfect because they get to pay for only those impressions that their intended audience have seen.

-With Active View (see it in action), Google is working on creating a framework for publishers to get viewability measurement data and use it to understand and improve the value of their ad inventory.
+With Active View, Google created a framework for publishers to get viewability measurement data and use it to understand and improve the value of their ad inventory.

 What is Viewability?